Why Is Festool Discontinued?

 If you own Festool products and need repairs or replacement parts, it is recommended that you contact Festool’s customer service directly.
 They may still be able to provide support for existing products even after discontinuation.
 Alternatively, you can look for third-party repair services or replacement parts.

-You might be interested in: Can You Cut 2×4 With Track Saw?
+You might be interested in: Can I Cut Metal With My Drill?

 Leave a Comment